COTTONING ON TO MODERN SLAVERY

 The annual cotton harvest has just started in Uzbekistan, and already there have been reports of forced labour.

 Uzbekistan is the fifth largest cotton exporting country in the world, and Turkmenistan is close behind in seventh place.
-Both countries have historically used state-controlled forced labour as part of cotton production.
+Both countries have allegedly used state-controlled forced labour as part of cotton production.

 Both governments own most of the land that the cotton is grown on, and this is leased to farmers.
 A cotton production quota and procurement price is set by the governments, who then buy and sell all the cotton, making enormous profits.